deepaksood619/deepaksood619.github.io/docs/networking/others/vpn.md

 # VPN

-A **virtual private network**(**VPN**) extends a [private network](https://en.wikipedia.org/wiki/Private_network) across a public network, and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
+A **virtual private network (VPN)** extends a [private network](https://en.wikipedia.org/wiki/Private_network) across a public network, and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.
 Applications running on a computing device, e.g., a laptop, desktop, smartphone, across a VPN may therefore benefit from the functionality, security, and management of the private network.
 Encryption is a common, though not an inherent, part of a VPN connection.

-Full Tunnel
+## Full Tunnel

 ## Split Tunnel

-Split tunnelingis a computer networking concept which allows a mobile user to access dissimilar security domains like a public network (e.g., the Internet) and a local LAN or WAN at the same time, using the same or different network connections.
+Split tunneling is a computer networking concept which allows a mobile user to access dissimilar security domains like a public network (e.g., the Internet) and a local LAN or WAN at the same time, using the same or different network connections.
 This connection state is usually facilitated through the simultaneous use of a Local Area Network (LAN) Network Interface Card (NIC), radio NIC, Wireless Local Area Network (WLAN) NIC, and VPN client software application without the benefit of access control.

 ### Advantages